Preparing for interviewing a flexible worker

 Many of our clients come to us for advice on what to ask during an interview – particularly when recruiting a flexible worker for the first time.
-The key piece of advice we always give is that when you’re interviewing flexible professionals, the rules are the same whether it’s a high-flying Financial Director or a part-time accounts assistant you’re interviewing.
+The key piece of advice we always give is that when you’re interviewing a flexible worker, the rules are the same.
+Whether it’s a high-flying Financial Director or a part-time accounts assistant you’re interviewing.
 And they’re the same for flexible positions as they are for permanent ones.

-Begin by giving a brief outline of the company, including the main purpose of the business and any plans for the short to medium term that might affect the role.
+Begin by giving a brief outline of the company, including the main purpose of the business.
+Also include any plans for the short to medium term that might affect the role.
 Then outline the role a little, explaining how it has come about and what skills are important for the right candidate.
 This part should only take about five minutes.

 Sell the job